 - Participation at the annual Translational Medicine Symposium.

-- Ph.D.
-Mentor: CV and support letter describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program.
-The mentor can be a clinician-scientist if appointed to the Graduate School.
-A clinical co-mentor must be identified who is willing to provide clinical exposure related to the research project.
+- A letter of support from your primary mentor describing how the proposed project will prepare the student to interface with clinicians in their research, and the mentor’s commitment to requirements of the program

-- Clinical Co-mentor: CV and letter describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure.
+- A letter of support from your clinical co-mentor describing relationship to the mentor and the research project and commitment to provide the student with appropriate clinical exposure

-Please submit applications in full to Patrick Brandt (email@example.com).
+Please submit all application materials in a single PDF to Patrick Brandt (email@example.com).